Last Updated: October 20th, 2020 at 7:19 pm

 - Motorist turned left on non-dedicated left-turn intersection

 Of course, each bicycle accident is different.
-Therefore, after suffering a bicycle accident, it is wise to err on the side of caution and contact a bicycle accident attorney to ensure you are adequately compensated for any injuries you've sustained.
+Therefore, after suffering a bicycle accident, it is wise to err on the side of caution and contact a bicycle accident lawyer in South Florida to ensure you are adequately compensated for any injuries you've sustained.
 When there is a dispute over fault, a bicycle accident attorney will help examine the facts of the case, such as if the driver of the car was driving negligently or recklessly as well as if the victim was operating their bicycle correctly.

 Luckily, the state of Florida abides by a pure comparative fault system.
 This means that even if the cyclist was partially in the wrong, they can still seek a percentage of their damages from the defendant.
 There are also other methods of seeking compensation after a bicycle accident.